rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/04-cw-validator-reviews.md

 The contract state and base structure is set in the state.rs file.
 There are 2 groups of data that must be managed, validators and the reviews for validators.

 - `Validators` have unique addresses and name stored on the chain.
-This data will be passed from the Cosmos-SDK to the contract.
+This data will be passed from the SDK to the contract.
 - `Reviews` will save a user wallets address and their text reviews for a validator.

 ```rust title="src/state.rs"